lucas1678/Topas4CPP_API/README.md

 After discovering a device, you can communicate with it using its REST API URL.
 The typical workflow is:

-1. Locate devices using `Topas4Locator`
+1. Locate devices using `TopasLocator`
 2. Select a device by serial number or other criteria
 3. (TBD)